 Supply chain issues, shipping delays, and surprise service charges add to project expenses.
 When creating bids, contractors should keep these possibilities in mind.

 So, with all of these common issues happening on construction sites, how can contractors avoid exceeding budgets?
-Even though the reasons projects overspend vary far and wide, a few simple solutions can help reduce risk across the board.
+A few simple solutions can help reduce risk across the board.

-Construction companies can do their part to help managers and crew members gain better visibility and reduce overspending by equipping them with helpful tools like digital production tracking software.
+Construction companies can help managers and crew members gain better visibility and reduce overspending by equipping them with helpful tools like digital production tracking software.
 Using mobile data capture, field crews are able to easily report from the field and share data with the office in real time.
 Stakeholders can assess progress and make accurate predictions about project budgets and schedules.

-Companies can also use a construction time tracking app to track time worked to custom categories defined by the business.
+Construction companies can also use digital time card software to track time worked to custom categories defined by the business.
 Employees fill out digital time cards and log hours to tasks, which are assigned cost codes.
 This helps the management team granularly understand how costs are spent on labor.

-Construction budget tracking software is beneficial not just for current projects, but for future bids as well.
+Digital productivity tracking is beneficial not just for current projects, but for future bids as well.
 Digital reports can be organized in a cloud-based storage system that allows for easy review.
 When budgeting new work, project managers can analyze previous similar jobs to make better, more accurate decisions in the initial planning process.

 When a contract is created based on more realistic projections, the chances of a project going over budget are reduced from the start.